grace-gibbons/CrabThiefOfficial/README.md

 Welcome to Crab Thief.
 You are a very hungry crab.

 Project Started on March 28, 2022 and completed on June 1, 2022.
+Coded in C# using monogame.
+Audio and visual assets created by me using BFXR and GIMP.

 Features:
 <br/>A randomly generated maze with randomly placed collectible items.